 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon this assessment, management believes it is more likely than not that the Company will realize the benefits of these deductible differences, net of existing valuation allowances at December 31, 2021.
-The amount of net deferred tax assets considered realizable.

-however, could be reduced in the near term if estimates of future taxable income are reduced.
+Based upon this assessment, management believes it is more likely than not that the Company will realize the benefits of these deductible differences, net of existing valuation allowances at December 31, 2023.
+The amount of net deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income are reduced.

+The net change in the total valuation allowance for the year ended December 31, 2023, was a decrease of \$498,927.
 The net change in the total valuation allowance for the year ended December 31, 2022, was a decrease of \$116,656.
-The net change in the total valuation allowance for the year ended December 31, 2021, was an increase of \$155,837.
-In addition, at December 31, 2022, the Company has net operating loss carryforwards for federal and state income tax purposes of approximately \$1,966,939 and \$0, respectively, which are available to reduce future income taxes, if any.
-The net operating loss carryforwards will begin to expire in year 2020 for federal and 2029 for state tax purposes.
+In addition, at December 31, 2023, the Company has net operating loss carryforwards for federal and state income tax purposes of approximately \$2,288,780 and \$43,445, respectively, which are available to reduce future income taxes, if any.
+The net operating loss carryforwards can be carried forward indefinitely to offset up to eighty percent of future taxable income.